 How Should You Maintain Your Starter Locs?

-Use a herbal hair cream, or an aloe vera jell, or even an aloe vera spray to moisturize hair.
-Apply the moisturizer on your hair and leave it for at least an hour before washing it off.
+Use a herbal hair cream, an aloe vera jell, or even an aloe vera spray to moisturize hair.
+Apply the moisturizer to your hair and leave it for at least an hour before washing it off.

 Use mild shampoo to wash your hair.
 And be soft on it.
 More importantly, don’t shampoo every day.
 Make a cycle of washing your hair depending on the condition of your hair.
 If it is too oily, shampoo a bit more, if it is too dry and rough, shampoo a bit less.

 Use tea tree oil or argan oil to oil your hair after washing them.
 If your scalp suits with it, then you can warm your oil and apply it.

 Understanding Your Journey to Locs (The Five Stages)

 You already have known that the journey to locs is completely annoying.
 You need a lot of patience and perseverance for getting your dream hairstyle.
 When you are determined to do so, you need to be aware of the phases of your journey.
 In this stage, we will give you a brief introduction to these phases.
 And understanding these phases will inspire you more during your tough journey.

 Read Also: Better Lemonade Braids Than Beyoncé Wears

 This is the time you make the decision to grow locs.
 We know you are going through this phase right now.
 Generally, loc’ers choose to start their locs with braids or plait, comb coils, backcombing, or two-strand twists.
 Depending on your hair growth and hair structure this phase can take three to six months or even more.
 And the frustrating part is that it is the toughest part of growing your healthy, natural locs.
 But we do believe that you are gonna make it.